philipturner/metal-float64/README.md

 Precisions:
 - `float64_t` - IEEE 64-bit floating point with 11 bits exponent and 53 bits mantissa, compatible with CPU.
 Throughput ratio is ~1:60-80 (FMA), ~1:25 (ADD) compared to FP32.
 - `float59_t` - GPU-friendly format with 15 bits exponent and 48 bits mantissa, one bit wasted.
 Must be converted to/from FP64 on the CPU.
-Throughput ratio is TODO (FMA), ~1:15 (ADD) compared to FP32.
+Throughput ratio is ~1:35-40 (FMA), ~1:15 (ADD) compared to FP32.
 - `float43_t` - GPU-friendly format with 15 bits exponent and 32 bits mantissa, 17 bits wasted.
 Must be converted to/from FP64 on the CPU.
 Throughput ratio is ~1:25-30 (FMA), ~1:10 (ADD) compared to FP32.
 - The lower precisions always round ties to zero (except during MUL), do not support denormals, and any arithmetic operator handling INF or NAN will have undefined behavior. <!-- If any of these drawbacks causes systematic accuracy issues for your use case, please leave an issue in this repository.
 I can create a special compiler option to enable some of this behavior.
 You do not have to revert completely to `float64_t` performance.
 If you are experiencing significant drift toward zero, some variants of MUL and FMA utilize RTE.
 These are ~10% slower than their faster counterparts. -->